Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 - Each layer will have up to 2 reference layers:
   - First reference layer will be the nearest layer tagged as REF, regardless of distance or of any intervening layers (user may have intervening layers cut away or not actually routed)
   - Second reference layer will be the nearest layer **on the opposite side** from the first reference layer, **IF** it is within 2X the first reference layer's distance from signal layer.
+    - 2X factor is the default value but can be configured by text-editing the configuration file (click version number in GUI to view path to config file)
     - 2X factor is based on the fact that coupling will be dominantly to the closer layer (first reference).
 For an example, a 50 ohm unbalanced stripline's impedance changes by <1% when when the farther reference layer changes from 2X to 2.1X distance:
 ![Stripline Impedance Calculation](ReturnViaCheck_StriplineCalc.png)
 - If connected signal layers share a single common reference layer, no via is necessary.
 Example: L2 is reference, L1 and L3 both only reference L2, and signal via is only connected on L1 and L3.